Associate’s Degree in Early Childhood Education for Under $19K2

 The Gateways Scholarship Program will pay a portion of tuition for eligible professionals working in early care and education or school-age programs who want to earn college credit, credentials or degrees.

-As an entitled institution, Rasmussen has aligned coursework to the IL Gateways Credentials.
+As an entitled institution, Rasmussen University has aligned coursework to the IL Gateways Credentials.
 More information on the IL Gateways Credentials can be found here.

 What Should I Know Before I Enroll?